 graphics_toolkit('gnuplot');

-One of the main uses of this file is usually to load the packages to the memory.
+One of the main uses of this file is usually to load the packages to the memory on startup.
 Note the packages must be installed first.
 Some distributions of the GNU Octave ask user to select the packages to install during the installation.
-Other distributions are plain without packages and those must be downloaded and installed separately following the documentation [1].
+Other distributions are plain without packages and those must be downloaded and installed separately following the documentation [2].
 Typical packages needed for the currently implemented algorithms are listed in Table A-1.

 Table A-1: Typical GNU Octave packages required for TWM.